anujpandya3105/WebScrapingHomeWork/README.md

 * Multiple things happen here
 </br>
 * The app.py program writes to the mongo database.
 This can be verified by using the "mongo" prompt and running the command db.mars_images.find().
-Please mote the DB is called "app" (the name of the app in app.py),  mars_images is the collection/table name.
+Please note the DataBase is called "app" (the name of the app in app.py),  mars_images is the collection/table name.
 </br>
 On running this command we see that the dictionary generated from mars_scrape.scrape() is saved in the Mongo database.
 </br>